cycle/docs/advanced/dynamic-schema.md

 $orm = $orm->withSchema(new Schema($schema));
 ```

 > Use SyncTable [generator](/advanced/schema-builder.md) to update your database schema.

-Relations can also be configured usign schema builder:
+Relations can also be configured using schema builder:

 ```php
 $entity->getRelations()->set(